Rock Creek Campus

 Overviews discrete semiconductor devices - diodes, BJTs, and FETs - and operational amplifiers.
 DC models as well as frequency response, bandwidth/rise time relationships, and performance criteria are emphasized.
 Labs emphasize circuit construction and include simulation of amplifier circuits.
 Prerequisite: MT 112.
 Audit available.

 MT 113A.
-Applications of Semiconductor Devices.
-2 Credits.
+Applications of Semiconductor Devices A. 2 Credits.

-Explores semiconductor devices such as diodes, power transistors, thyristors, triacs and their applications specific to automated manufacturing systems.
+Explores diodes, special diodes, transistors, and their applications as switches, specific to automated manufacturing systems.
 Introduces troubleshooting techniques of electronic circuits such as signal tracing, division in subsections, removal of parallel branches, and swapping identical components.
-Microelectronics Technology AAS degree-seeking students should take MT 113.
-Prerequisites: MT 111A and (MT 106 or MTH 65).
+Prerequisites: (MT 111A or MT 112) and (MT 106 or MTH 65, or any course for which MTH 65 is a prerequisite, or equivalent placement).
 Audit available.

 MT 121.
 Digital Systems I. 3 Credits.